Teppichseite/RetroDECKY/README.md

 - **Running Game Actions** - Displays hotkey actions specific to the currently running game.

-- **Running Game Information** - Displays data from ES-DE such as artwork, covers and metadata.
+- **Running Game Information** - Displays data from ES-DE and RetroDECK such as artwork, covers and metadata.

 - **Hotkey Triggering** - Execute hotkey functions through Decky menu buttons instead of keyboard hotkeys, button combos or radial menus.